OISF/suricata/doc/userguide/output/eve/eve-json-output.rst

 metadata, such as the application layer record (HTTP, DNS, etc) an alert was generated for, and elements of the rule.

+The alert is amended with application layer metadata for signatures using application layer keywords.
+It is also the case for protocols over UDP as each single packet is expected to contain a PDU.

+For other signatures, the option ``guess-applayer-tx`` can be used to force the detect engine to tie a transaction to an alert.
+This transaction is not guaranteed to be the relevant one, depending on your use case and how you define relevant here.
+**WARNING: If there are multiple live transactions, none will get picked up.** This is to reduce the chances of logging unrelated data, and may lead to alerts being logged without metadata, in some cases.
+The alert event will have ``tx_guessed: true`` to recognize such alerts.

 Metadata::

         - alert: